Teodorant1/T.I.T.S.Server/README.md

 #TitsServer
-This is the backend for a "Cards Against humanity" style game. http://teodorantinsanitytopicsimulator.com/ <---- the webapp on this link uses this code for the backend.
+This is the backend for a "Cards Against humanity" style game, the rules are very similar to cards against humanity, but the answer mechanic has been changed to be a bit more freeform.

+CAH rules that inspired this project: How to play Cards Against Humanity rules.
+One player picks a black card and reads the question or fill-in-the-blank phrase out loud.
+The rest of the players submit a White answer card and attempt to form the most hilarious inappropriate combo.
+The card picker chooses the winner, and points are awarded.